Current focus areas

 The Federation’s report, Taser Trap - Is Victoria Falling For It?, brings together internal Victoria Police documents obtained by the Federation through freedom of information legislation, as well as publicly available information and the experience of community legal centres, to warn the Victorian public that death and serious injury in connection with Taser use in Victoria is a real possibility.

-You can download a copy of the report and view the documents referred to in the report here.
+You can view the documents referred to in the report here.

 Police accountability - reducing the risk of injury and death from police firearms use